 13. CMEP opposes anti-Semitism, anti-Christian, and anti-Islamic actions and all other forms of racism or bigotry in rhetoric or actions that dehumanize, stereotype, or incite distrust or violence toward anyone.

-We encourage civil society and community leaders and politicians, to take a strong stand against anti-Semitism, anti-Christian, and anti-Muslim actions.
+We encourage civil society and community leaders and politicians, to take a strong stand against anti-Semitism, anti-Christian, and anti-Islamic actions.
 As humans and as Christians, we must exemplify our love for our neighbor and speak out against injustice and hate.

 We oppose all forms of anti-Semitism towards the Jewish people and are alarmed by the